menu

 Overview

 Maysville is a tiny town located in the state of Arkansas.
 With a population of 117 people and just one neighborhood, Maysville is the 326th largest community in Arkansas.
-Maysville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Maysville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Maysville real estate is some of the most expensive in Arkansas, although Maysville house values don't compare to the most expensive real estate in the U.S.